SethNC/rplt/README.md

 Try it now: [research-plot-layout-tool](https://ncsu.nyc3.digitaloceanspaces.com/d2lf.html)

 **Demo Data** - Use the data below to experiment with the tool.
-See the screenshots below for examples using this demo data.
+See the screenshots below for examples using demo data.
 - Custom Map: <pre>https\:\/\/miguel.nyc3.digitaloceanspaces.com/{z}/{x}/{-y}.png</pre>
 - Zoom location: 35.731585,-78.702636
 - Origin: 35.731086,-78.701864